apache/nuttx-apps/examples/README.txt

     CONFIG_EXAMPLES_NXCON_DEVNAME -- The quoated, full path to the NX console device corresponding to CONFIG_EXAMPLES_NXCON_MINOR.
       Default: "/dev/nxcon0"
-    CONFIG_EXAMPLES_NXCONSOLE_PRIO - Priority of the NxConsole task.
+    CONFIG_EXAMPLES_NXTERM_PRIO - Priority of the NxConsole task.
       Default: SCHED_PRIORITY_DEFAULT
-    CONFIG_EXAMPLES_NXCONSOLE_STACKSIZE - Stack size allocated for the NxConsole task.
+    CONFIG_EXAMPLES_NXTERM_STACKSIZE - Stack size allocated for the NxConsole task.
 Default: 2048

   The following configuration settings determine how to set up the NX